awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/troubleshooting.md

 ## I'm trying to connect to my third\-party repositories\.
 What is the difference between an app installation and a connection?
 Which one can be used to adjust permissions?<a name="troubleshooting-connections-and-apps"></a>

 An *app installation* is a feature that allows AWS CodeStar connections to create connections to a single repository source provider account\.
 A *connection* is a feature that uses an app installation through AWS CodeStar connections to connect a CodeGuru Reviewer account to a repository source provider account\.
 Multiple connections can be used for the same app installation if different users need to have different levels of permissions\.

+## How do I know if CodeGuru Reviewer used my aws\-codeguru\-reviewer\.yml file in a code review?<a name="troubleshooting-config-file-used"></a>

+CodeGuru Reviewer recognizes the presence of a valid and correctly named `aws-codeguru-reviewer.yml` file in your repository when it creates a full repository analysis code review or an incremental code review\.

+**To confirm that CodeGuru Reviewer used your `aws-codeguru-reviewer.yml` file in a code review**

+1. In the CodeGuru Reviewer console, choose **Code reviews**\.
+This page lists all code reviews performed\.

+1. Choose a code review in the list\.
+   + If CodeGuru Reviewer used your file in the code review, then **Success** appears under **Analysis configuration file**\.
+![\[The Details section of a code review.
+Success appears under Analysis configuration file.\]](http://docs.aws.amazon.com/codeguru/latest/reviewer-ug/images/code-review-config-file-success.png)
+   + If CodeGuru Reviewer found errors in your file, then **Error** appears under **Analysis configuration file** and a message indicating the errors appears at the top of the page\.

+     Also, **Failed** appears under **Status**, indicating that CodeGuru Reviewer did not perform a code review\.

+     Fix your `aws-codeguru-reviewer.yml` file based on the error messages and then initiate a new full repository analysis\.
+For more information, see [Error handling for the aws\-codeguru\-reviewer\.yml file](recommendation-suppression.md#error-handling-yml)\. ****
+![\[The Details section of a code review.
+List of errors in your YAML file appears in top banner.\]](http://docs.aws.amazon.com/codeguru/latest/reviewer-ug/images/code-review-config-file-error.png)
+   + If CodeGuru Reviewer did not recognize your file name or find the file at the root directory of your repository, then **No file detected** appears under **Analysis configuration file**\.
+Your file must be named `aws-codeguru-reviewer.yml` and must exist in the root directory of your repository\.
+Otherwise CodeGuru Reviewer cannot recognize that the file exists, use it in code reviews, or return error messages about problems with the file\.

+     Confirm the name and location of your file, make any needed changes, and then initiate a new code review\.
+![\[The Details section of a code review.
+No file detected appears under Analysis configuration file.\]](http://docs.aws.amazon.com/codeguru/latest/reviewer-ug/images/code-review-no-file-detected.png)

+For more information about using an `aws-codeguru-reviewer.yml` file, see [Suppress recommendations](recommendation-suppression.md)\.

+## Why didn't my costs decrease when I used an aws\-codeguru\-reviewer\.yml file?<a name="troubleshooting-config-file-costs"></a>

+Using an `aws-codeguru-reviewer.yml` file to suppress recommendations from CodeGuru Reviewer might decrease the amount of code that CodeGuru Reviewer analyzes and reduce your costs\.
+If your costs do not decrease as expected when using an `aws-codeguru-reviewer.yml` file, then check the following possible reasons\.
++ CodeGuru Reviewer didn't recognize your `aws-codeguru-reviewer.yml` and couldn't use it to suppress recommendations during a code review\.
+Confirm that you named your file correctly and used the correct extension\.
++ Your `aws-codeguru-reviewer.yml` file is not excluding as much content as you initially thought\.
+Check the files and directories listed under `excludeFiles:` in your `aws-codeguru-reviewer.yml` file\.
++ Your repository increased in size, which offset any reduction from the files and directories listed under `excludeFiles:` in your `aws-codeguru-reviewer.yml` file\.
++ For incremental code reviews, monthly charges are based on the *maximum* number of lines of code reviewed during the month\.
+For example, if your repository includes 150,000 lines of code and you initiate a full repository analysis code review, but later in the month, you add some files or directories to a `aws-codeguru-reviewer.yml` file in your repository and run a new code review of 50,000 lines of code, your monthly bill reflects the cost for reviewing the *larger* number: 150,000 lines of code\.

+For more information about using an `aws-codeguru-reviewer.yml` file, see [Suppress recommendations](recommendation-suppression.md)\.